ror-community/ror-site/content/events/2023-09-28-ror-community-call.md

 - Time: [3pm UTC](https://dateful.com/eventlink/9934890934)
 - Duration: 1 hour
 - Location: Online
 - Description: The bi-monthly ROR Community calls include updates from the ROR team, opportunities for feedback on proposals for changes to ROR policies and procedures, demonstrations and presentations by ROR users, and more.
+In this call, we hear about version 2 of the ROR API and schema and how you can help us beta test.
+We also hear from Rachael Lammey, Director of Product at Crossref, on the Open Funder Registry deprecation in favor of ROR.
+Featured ROR integration presentations include a talk by Andy Dobson on ROR in DataSalon's MasterVision and PaperStack and a talk by Joe Mcarthur on ROR in OA.Report.
 - Recorded: Yes

 ### Materials